Twelve Mile, Revelstoke Reach, British Columbia: Railway

 The southward advance of the Canadian Pacific Railway (CP) rail head reached Greenslide in November 1893.
 After the spring thaw, the Revelstoke–Nakusp steamboat called here to provide a connection southward.
 Significant reconstruction followed the catastrophic June 1894 flood.
 The rail head was 6 mi south of Greenslide.
 At 4 mi south, an explosives accident critically injured two railway construction workers.
 The Revelstoke–Arrowhead railway line was completed in late 1895, becoming fully operational from early 1896.

 In 1905, two cars of a southbound passenger train derailed near Greenslide.
 In 1913, a man, who appeared to have missed his stop, jumped from a moving southbound train immediately north of Greenslide.
 Falling onto a snowbank, he rolled back under the passenger car wheels and sustained fatal injuries.

 The unofficial 12-Mile flag stop existed by the early 1920s just north of the Miller farm.

-A small unmanned shed-like station and siding existed.
+A small unstaffed shed-like station and siding existed.

 In 1931, a twice weekly mixed train replaced the daily passenger one.

 In 1954, CP abandoned its final route upon the Arrow Lakes.
 In 1955–56, the twice weekly Revelstoke–Arrowhead mixed train ended.
 In 1964, the final scheduled freight train ran.
 In May 1965, an excursion train was the final passenger run.
 In October 1968, the final commercial freight run occurred before the track was lifted.